 Current Financial Reports

-The budget process is a biennial function that begins in May and is established for a two-year fiscal period (Jan-Dec) beginning in odd numbered years.
+The budget process is a biennial function that begins in May and is established for a two-year fiscal period (January-December) beginning in odd numbered years.
 The City of Poulsbo adopted its first Biennial Budget for Budget Years of 2017-2018.

-- 2019-2020 Final Budget (This is a PDF Document which is easily navigated if Bookmarks View is enabled)
+- 2019-2020 Final Budget (This is a PDF Document, which is easily navigated if Bookmarks View is enabled.)

-- opens in a new window2019 – 2020 Budget In Brief
+- 2019-2020 Budget in Brief

 - 2019-2020 Proposed Preliminary Budget

 Each year, the Finance Department produces an Annual Comprehensive Financial Report for the fiscal year ending December 31.
 Starting in 2001, and every year since, the City has won the Government Finance Officers Association’s “Certificate of Achievement for Excellence in Financial Reporting”, the highest achievement for government reporting.